JacobNoonan1211/JacobNoonan1211.github.io/_posts/2025-09-28-Cybersecurity1.markdown

 ### Blog

 I started thinking ahead of how I want to make my portfolio/blog look.
 I was originally thinking of something visually pleasing but also minimal.
 I wanted to put minimal things on the website, but also make those minimal things really cool.
 I thought that would create an effect of looking nice, but also not having too much.
-A website that has minimal components but also has cool animations, colors, and other aspects of the components is the homepage of Zen Browser
+A website that has minimal components but also has cool animations, colors, and other aspects of the components is the homepage of Zen Browser.

 ### Google Certificate